mousepawmedia/devdocs/network/source/tools/graphics.rst

 * Official Documentation: `<https://www.darktable.org/usermanual/en/>`_
 * Tutorials: `<https://www.youtube.com/playlist?list=PLmvlUro_Up1NBX7VK8UUuyWo1B468zEA0>`_

-GIMP (v2.10 or later)
+Glimpse (v0.2 or later)
 =====================================

-The GNU Image Manipulation Program, or **GIMP**, is a feature-rich graphics editing tool, largely analogous to Adobe Photoshop®.
+Glimpse is a feature-rich graphics editing tool, largely analogous to Adobe Photoshop®.
+It is forked from the GNU Image Manipulation Program for ethical reasons.

 It can be installed in one of several ways (select ONE):